On August 8th, 2017, Michelle Raine was a passenger in a tractor and slurry tanker, when it slipped down a hillside and overturned.

 Speaking of her recovery, Michelle said: “Initially, my injuries affected me quite dramatically, both physically and mentally.
 I spent two months in a wheelchair which left my family running around after me and I became incredibly frustrated.”

-Michelle was unable to weight bare for two months, but six months later, Michelle is now back on her feet and at work as normal.
+Michelle was unable to weight bear for two months, but six months later, Michelle is now back on her feet and at work as normal.

 “The Air Ambulance is a fantastic and invaluable service, one that I am so grateful for”, said Michelle.
 She continued:“ I am also grateful for the donations and fundraisers that keep this amazing service in the air, and anything anyone can do to give just a little to this very necessary service, is very much appreciated as well as being vital to the success of this charity.”